Mount Penang Juvenile Justice Centre: Mount Penang Training School for Boys, 1944–1960

 In May 1944, a new sub-institution was opened at Mount Penang by the then Minister for Education and Child Welfare, Clive Evatt.
-Built at an initial cost of £25,000, it was originally designed as a maximum-security sub-institution for unresponsive boys, but after 1948 it became a privilege cottage, representing a shift in governmental policy in child welfare.
+Built at an initial cost of £25,000, it was originally designed as a maximum-security sub-institution for unresponsive boys.
+After 1948 it became a privilege cottage, representing a shift in governmental policy in child welfare.
 The changes in government policies generally sought to move away from the authoritarian structures and harsh discipline that was associated with reform schools, towards a more open, family-style environment.
 It was an earlier example of the same kind of thinking that had led to the establishment of the Gosford Farm Home for Boys, establishing a smaller scale, more personalised type of institution.

-Also in 1944, a new Superintendent, Vincent Heffernan, was appointed.
+In 1944, a new Superintendent, Vincent Heffernan, was appointed.
 Heffernan had been an executive officer of the National Emergency Service during the war years and bought with him a new sense of purpose for the centre.
 Heffernan noticed that by the mid-1940s the centre was in a dilapidated state, both physically and ideologically.
 The honour system that had been introduced under Stayner had deteriorated, and discipline had become more and more rigid.
-In addition to this, the pastures were in poor condition as were both the pigs and cattle.
-Of further concern was the state of the various workshops and the schoolhouse.
+The pastures were in poor condition, as were the pigs and cattle.
+Of further concern was the state of the workshops and the schoolhouse.

 Between 1944 and 1947, Heffernan set about reinvigorating the Institution; buying new equipment for the trade rooms, establishing a boot shop to supply shoes, upgrading the pastures, and raising the pigs and cows to stud standard.
-A new dairy and stock shed were also constructed as part of the upgrade.
-The construction of new recreational facilities, including new playing fields, bowling greens and a tennis court, as well as extensive landscaping and planting were also begun during this period.
+A new dairy and stock shed were constructed as part of the upgrade.
+The construction of new recreational facilities, including new playing fields, bowling greens and a tennis court, as well as extensive landscaping and planting began during this period.
 From the 1940s, Mount Penang began to show their livestock, winning a number of prizes at local events and the Royal Easter Show in Sydney.